x1n13y84issmd42/oasis/README.md

 - [Security Object Schema](#security-object-schema)

 ## Usage
-Goasis can be used either in manual mode, which allows to test few operations at a time, or in script mode, which is designed to test complex interaction scenarios, involving multiple endpoints and reusing data across them.
+Oasis can be used either in manual mode, which allows to test few operations at a time, or in script mode, which is designed to test complex interaction scenarios, involving multiple endpoints and reusing data across them.

 ### Manual mode
-`go run src/main.go from spec/oasis.yaml test secure-apikey-cookie,meta-query-echo-body,meta-query-echo-headers,meta-headers-echo-body`
+`oasis from spec/oasis.yaml test secure-apikey-cookie,meta-query-echo-body,meta-query-echo-headers,meta-headers-echo-body`

-`goasis from spec/oasis.yaml test meta-number-fail expect status 200 CT "*"`
+`oasis from spec/oasis.yaml test meta-number-fail expect status 200 CT "*"`

 #### Arguments
 Argument|Example|Description